LukeTwomey/LukeTheWebDev/posts/what-is-vite-and-why-should-you-use-it-instead-of-create-react-app.md

 <script type="module" src="/src/index.jsx"></script> // Add this line
 ```

-9. If you hava any `.env` files, replace REACT_APP with VITE:
+9. If you have any `.env` files, replace REACT_APP with VITE:

 ```
 // From